jay7x/puppetbolt-pty/REFERENCE.md

 #### `PTY::IO.pwp(param1, param2)`

-Send a message, wait for the prompt and return the text received
+Send a message, wait for the prompt and return the text received.

 Returns: `Variant[String, Undef]`